spinnaker/spinnaker.github.io/reference/halyard/custom.md

  Custom profiles are configuration files that override the default configuration files for each Spinnaker Service.
 Service-Settings are used by Halyard to determine how to build the Spinnaker deployment and contain information specific to how each Spinnaker Service will be deployed.

-For example, if you want to substitute which image file will be used for a Spinnaker Service, or what environment variables the service will be run with, then you'll need to modify the Service-Settings for that Service.
+For example, if you want to substitute which image file will be used for a Spinnaker service, or what environment variables the service will be run with, then you'll need to modify the service settings for that service.

 If you want to override the level of debugging that is specified by default inside the clouddriver.yml configuration, then you'll need to create a custom clouddriver-local.yml file and put it in the Profiles directory.